Dev2Forge/bridgex/README.md

 ## Limitations

-Bridge is not an IDE, text editor, Markdown editor, or document viewer.
-Its purpose is to serve as a bridge between the user and Markdown conversion, offering lightweight editing without advanced editing features.
+Bridgex is not an IDE, text editor, Markdown editor, or document viewer.
+Its purpose is to serve as a bridgex between the user and Markdown conversion, offering lightweight editing without advanced editing features.

 ---

 ## Releases

-Check the published versions and release notes in the [Releases](https://github.com/Dev2Forge/bridge/releases) section of the repository.
+Check the published versions and release notes in the [Releases](https://github.com/Dev2Forge/bridgex/releases) section of the repository.

 ---